DanielCoronelPV/Portfolio-Angular/README.md

 I'm **Daniel Coronel**, a web developer from Paraguay 🇵🇾 passionate about building modern, responsive, and interactive web applications.
 I specialize in **JavaScript, TypeScript, Angular, HTML, CSS, and Blazor**, and I enjoy turning ideas into functional and aesthetic digital products.

-You can visit the live portfolio here 👉 [danielcoronel.netlify.app](https://danielcoronel.netlify.app/)

 ---

 ## 📌 Description